 That’s the conclusion psychologists came to after studying Braver Angels’ methods.
 For their workshops, the organization brings together self-identified liberals and conservatives and puts them through half a day to a day’s worth of exercises.
 “Their workshops are a mix of lots of tools that have been well studied and investigated by psychologists,” Julia Minson, a decision scientist at the Harvard Kennedy School of Government, told Ethical Systems.
 “But there was one piece that we thought was really novel.
 That was what they call creating persuasion-free zones.”
 It’s exactly how it sounds.
 The workshop is a space to try to understand the other side, and the nature of their beliefs and identity, and where they’re coming from.
 But not to persuade.
 Moderators enforce that strictly.
 “That’s a very specific thing that hasn’t been studied before,” Minson said.

-Minson studied Braver Angels with Francesca Gino, a psychologist at Harvard Business School, along with two of their students, Hannah Collins and Charlie Dorison.
+Minson studied Braver Angels with Francesca Gino [Important context: this author has several publications retracted or under review], a psychologist at Harvard Business School, along with two of their students, Hannah Collins and Charlie Dorison.
 The researchers’ paper, “Underestimating counterparts’ learning goals impairs conflictual conversations,” will be published soon in Psychological Science.
 “We show,” Minson said, “that convincing people that their counterpart is willing to learn about them—which is what Braver Angels does, by putting that rule in place—leads to phenomenal outcomes in conflict as far as willingness to interact, and the attribution and inferences you make about your counterpart and the message they’re trying to communicate.”

 Recently, Minson and Gino were moved by that research, along with the work of other scientists, to write a piece in Harvard Business Review explaining how to manage a polarized workforce.
 Ethical Systems caught up with the researchers over Zoom to chat about it.